CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 **4- Encrypt the results**.

 Open the terminal (right-click) and encrypt with your public key the files you want to export.
-Crypt4GH is already installed on each Desktop and accessible programmatically.
+Crypt4GH is already installed on each Desktop and accessible as a command line too.

 The syntax of the encryption command is: